Cultural Capital in the Early Years

 Each child is given the opportunity to perform in our Nativity performances.
 They rehearse, make and wear costumes and props, learn lines and sing songs together in front of audiences.
 In addition to this, songs are chosen and performed at the Easter Bonnet Parade each year and instruments are played through a parade in the local community.

 Two year old provision

 The Academy is situated in an area of high deprivation.
-IMD data showed that more than 50% of our catchment resides in the bottom 1% of deprivation (ranked 189th out of 32,482 areas nationally).
-36.9% of children in Warndon live in recognised poverty: the second highest ward in Worcester.
+IMD data showed that more than 50% of our catchment resides in the bottom 1% of deprivation (ranked 72nd out of 32,844 areas nationally).
+40% of children in Warndon live in recognised povertyr.
 Therefore we recognised there was a need in our community for high quality, engaging, accessible education for our youngest members.
 Therefore our two year old provision was set up under the moniker, Happy Hearts, as we felt this was key to the development of the whole child.
-Since it was founded in 2014, our intake as increased from 24 children to 32 with 4 members of staff and a waiting list and our data tracking shows that those who attend our 2 year old provision, outperform their peers in nursery and reception in the end of year assessments.
+Our data tracking shows that those who attend our 2 year old provision, outperform their peers in nursery and reception in the end of year assessments.

 Throughout the year different cultural festivals and special events are planned in and the children spend a day exploring the culture and the festival.
 For example during Diwali, the children learn who celebrates the festival, why it is celebrated and how the community celebrate it.
 They then compare this to how the celebrate their own special days whilst partaking in a variety of themed activities from using clay to create diva lamps to learning a Bollywood dance.
 Children often partake in voting opportunities from choosing books to read for our family shared reading sessions to voting for their Attendopoly treat.
 All children are clear of the class expectations and actively promote these to their peers as well as understanding the difference between and a right and wrong choice.